tidev/titanium-identity/README.md

 # 🔐 Ti.Identity [![Build Status](https://travis-ci.org/appcelerator-modules/titanium-identity.svg?branch=master)](https://travis-ci.org/appcelerator-modules/titanium-identity)

-> ⚠️ **Important**: This module is still under development and will be released with Titanium SDK 6.3.0 and the release of the iPhone X. Feel free to try it out early, but please do not consider using it in production, yet!

 # Summary
 The Ti.Identity module allows you to use Fingerprint authentication, Keychain Access and Face authentication (iOS) with Axway Titanium.